loadinL/cell_predict/readme.txt

-Git is vesion control system.
+Git is distributed vesion control system.
 Git is free software.